mykelalvis/FT/Traveller/Spacecraft/Lune Class Freelancer/Lune-Class Freelancer.md

 Starting in the common room at the front, which is spacious and comfortable which helps to alleviate the stress from long periods of travel in Jump space where very little is needed to be done on board.
 Attached to this room is a small galley and another room usually fitted as a ship’s office and a small fresher for the common room.
 It also doubles as a private space for the crew or another recreation area, there’s a small console on the table allowing access to the ships computer.

 Heading through the iris valve out into the living quarters corridor we have the doors to 6 staterooms for the crew, each of which contains a bunk, locker, table (with console, chair and additional space for stowing gear.
 Iris valves in the ceiling and floor allow access to the deck below and above.
-Heading out of this corridor puts us in the central area of the ship with access out to the wing mounted turrets and manoeuvre drive pods and the main cargo hold.
+Heading out of this corridor puts us in the central area of the ship with access out to the wing mounted turrets and maneuver drive pods and the main cargo hold.
 Each turret has a manual fire control station; normally the turrets would be controlled from the bridge.
 Access to the fuel tanks which make up the majority of the wings can be made from this central corridor.
 At the very rear of the deck is the machinery connecting the engineering sections on deck one and two.

 The cargo bay itself is over two decks and if required the floor of the bay on this deck can be removed to connect both bays into one larger bay.
 The central area is separated from the subcraft hanger by more iris valves.
 The subcraft itself, is usually a 20 ton launch which fits snugly in the hangar.
 There are three iris valves that allow access to the launch, one aft, one portside and one starboard of the launch.
 Unusually the launch docks aft end first, this is so the internal cargo bay of the launch is near the cargo bay of the ship, allowing cargo to be transferred to and from the ship and launch easily.